Mortgage Protection Insurance

-If you are a home owner, being unable to make your monthly mortgage payments would be your worst nightmare, as this could mean potentially losing the roof you worked so hard to put over your head.
+If you are a home owner, being unable to make your monthly mortgage payments would be your worst nightmare, as this could potentially mean losing the roof your head.
 If you want to keep your mortgage repayments safe in the unfortunate circumstance that you are unable to work, Mortgage Payment Protection Insurance (MPPI) might be something to consider.
 In the event of accident, sickness or unemployment stopping you from working, Mortgage payment protection aims to cover your mortgage payments if you are unable too.

 Do I need cover?

 In some circumstances, you may be able to obtain aid from the government if you run into trouble and are unable to make your mortgage payments, however, not everyone will necessarily be eligible for this.
 Moreover, even if you do qualify for help, it will usually only cover the cost of the interest on your mortgage and not the repayment costs.
 By using MPPI you are covered for both the interest rate and the actual repayment cost.

 Should you find yourself in a situation where you are unable to make your mortgage repayments, be mindful that most MPPI policies will usually only pay out for a maximum of one year, so if you have sufficient savings set aside to cover your mortgage payments for this period, then you may not require cover.

 If you are a new employee at your company, it is worth noting that most MPPI policies won’t usually allow claims for unemployment within the first three to six months of employment.
 However, if you have worked at your company for several years, it is worth asking your employer how much they are likely to pay you should you get made redundant, as chances are you may get a significant payout, meaning you could be paying for the unemployment element of your mortgage payment protection policy unnecessarily.
 If this is the case, you may be better off going for accident and sickness MPPI cover only.